-If you’ve been to a museum any time in the last hundred years, chances are you’ve seen your fair share of Victorian antiquities.
-Well, today, we’re taking a look some of those gems again, and talking about 10 things that the Victorians definitely did better than us modern day folk.
+If your a frequent visitor to the museum, chances are you’ve seen your fair share of Victorian antiquities.
+Well, today, we’re taking a look some of those gems fomr the Victorian period to discuss … 10 things that the Victorians definitely did better than us modern day folk.

 I’m sure you’re probably wondering what’s so special about spoons, so I’ll let the Victorians show you with this set of serving spoons.

-It goes without saying that these spoons are gorgeous, and they are undoubtedly far superior to the latest IKEA offering of silver spoons available today.
+It goes without saying that these spoons are gorgeous, and they are undoubtedly far superior to the latest modern offering of silver spoons available today.

 2. Mourning Jewellery